LibCrowds/project-transcribe-a-card/README.md

 listed in the above spreadsheet and all data should follow the same format.
 Notable differences with the Transcribe-a-Card data are:

-- No "Size" field, as all transcription will be done from cards.
+- No *Size* field, as all transcription will be done from cards and the guidance states that this should only be measured when the item is in hand.
-- No "Other title" fields for the same reason.
+- No *Other title* fields for a similar reason.
 - All authors will be recorded as unauthorised, as it's a lot of extra work to expect volunteers to browse the LOC database and match records to the correct authority files.